International Departure – Body Scanning

 When travelling to a destination that does not have a Reciprocal Health Care Agreement with Australia, stoma appliances will need to be purchased.
 Unfortunately Medicare reimbursement cannot be obtained for the cost of stoma appliances purchased overseas.

-It is a good idea as an ostomates travelling overseas to carry a Doctors letter explaining your condition or a “Travel Certificate” (obtained from any Australian Stoma Association to be completed and signed by a GP) on your person to avoid embarrassment whilst obtaining Customs clearance.
+As an ostomates travelling overseas, its a good idea to carry a Doctors letter explaining your condition or a “Travel Certificate” (obtained from any Australian Stoma Association to be completed and signed by a GP) on your person to avoid embarrassment whilst obtaining Customs clearance.
 The Australian Council of Stoma Associations Inc Travel Certificate comes in a range of languages to assist ostomates while travelling.
 The certificate requires your personal information such as name, address and passport number and must be signed by either your Stomal Therapy Nurse or doctor.